igrishaev/farseer/README.md

     {:handler/function #'rpc-sum}}})
 ```

-In this case, you can update the function by executing its `defn` form in REPL,
+In this case, you can update the function by evaling its `defn` form in REPL,
 and the changes come into play without re-creating the RPC handler.
 For example,
 we change plus to minus in the `rpc-sum` function: